 In addition, the following journals were manually searched: Violence Against Women, Violence & Victims, Journal of Interpersonal Violence, Trauma, Violence and Abuse, Aggression & Violence Behaviour, Journal of Aggression, Maltreatment and Trauma resulting in five articles related to RQ1 and one article related to RQ2.

-We conducted the search again on July 10, 2020 to iterate the initial findings.
-We used the same methodology and databases and will continue to update these searches on a monthly basis until
+We conducted the search again in July and August 2020 to iterate the initial findings.
+We used the same methodology and databases and will continue to update these searches on a monthly basis until October 2020.